f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

    path      /
    ========= =====

 #.
-Click *Apply* to exit the "Health Check HTTP Parameters" dialogue.
+Click *Apply* to exit the "Health Check HTTP Request Parameters" dialogue.
 #.
 Click *Continue* to return to the "Origin Pool" configuration.
 #.
 Click the *Save and Exit* button to create the Origin Pool.